yaffawijaya/PySpark-Connect-with-MySQL-Database/README.md

 tar xvf spark-3.5.1-bin-hadoop3.tgz
 ```

 if above command is error, then change the url in this by finding the latest release from [download page](https://spark.apache.org/downloads.html).
-Then try to run `wget {new_hadoop_download_link}` and redo the extract below
+Then try to run `wget {new_hadoop_download_link}` and do the extract as the file name like below.

+(optional, and don't do it twice)
 ```bash
 tar xvf spark-3.5.1-bin-hadoop3.tgz
 ```